Transitions

 The Disquieting State of Flux

-Levitating in a state of flux is not a preferred position, normally.
+Levitating in a state of flux is not a preferred position, usually.
 Safety and comfort are top of mind.
 Understandable in a world of constant upheaval and change, but unrealistic 100% of the time.
-And one thing history demonstrates is that the world has always been in a state of some sort of chaos.
+And one thing history demonstrates is that the world has always been in a state of some chaos.

 I levitate back to that perilous time and feel the intensity in my bones.
 Having visited numerous concentration camps since, I still feel that same intensity of all that came before me.

-Anyplace that has experienced conflict, there are residual feelings of instability.
-But that state of liminality or transition grounds me to a sort of reimagined reality.
-I consider this a positive experience, one which exercises my levels of empathy and compassion for humanity.
+Anyplace that has experienced conflict has residual feelings of instability.
+But that state of liminality or transition grounds me in a sort of reimagined reality.
+I consider this a positive experience, one that exercises my levels of empathy and compassion for humanity.

-These encounters can be described as floating above some bizarre superficial reality set up by a society that does not seem in sync with what is really happening on the ground.
+These encounters can be described as floating above some bizarre, superficial reality set up by a society that does not seem in sync with what is happening on the ground.

 My Studio and Liminality